tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 ## How to use them?

+By now, we've seen the two ways that Go supports error wrapping, direct wrapping and joined errors.

-Both error wrapping variants ultimately form a _tree_ of errors.
-The ways to inspect that tree are the `errors.Is` and `errors.As` functions.
+Both variants ultimately form a _tree_ of errors.
+The most common ways to inspect that tree are the `errors.Is` and `errors.As` functions.
 Both of these examine the tree in a pre-order, depth-first traversal by successively unwrapping every node found.